WABA Signature Rides- Ride Guide

 • Group Start: 11:00am

-Upon checking in, participants will be asked to sign a waiver and will be given a bracelet.
-They can then pick up cue sheets, an event premium, and snacks.
+Upon checking in, participants will be given a bracelet.
+They can then pick up cue sheets and snacks.

 It is recommended that participants bring locks to secure their bikes at the completion of the ride.
 Participants will be able to drop off their lock at the ride start (to be labeled with their name) so that they can retrieve it and use it after the ride.